 (3) For the purposes of an application under this section, the represented person shall be deemed to have been a person who was in need of an administrator of his estate, at the time when he entered into the transaction or agreed to do so, until the contrary is shown.

-[Section 82 amended by No. 55 of 2004 s.
+[Section 82 amended: No. 55 of 2004 s.
 444.]

 83. Saving for certain rules of court